Margaret Cabourn-Smith

 She writes for online magazine Standard Issue.
 She is married to comedy writer and actor Dan Tetsell.

-In July 2021 she appeared as Leyla in BBC Radio 4's The Archers.
+In July 2021, she appeared as Leyla in BBC Radio 4's The Archers.

+Crushed Podcast

+Her podcast Crushed by Margaret Cabourn-Smith, where she interviews funny people such as Sue Perkins, Dolly Alderton, Rosie Jones, Nish Kumar, Elizabeth Day, and Sarah Millican about unrequited love started in 2022 and has had over a million downloads.

+It was listed in The Guardian as one of the best podcasts of all time.